STAND. COM. REP. NO. 1455

 "A BILL FOR AN ACT RELATING TO THE ENFORCEMENT OF LAWS,"

 begs leave to report as follows:

 Your Committee received testimony in support of this measure from the Hawaii State Fire Council, Maui Fire Department, Hawaiian Humane Society, and one individual.
-Your Committee received comments on this measure from the Department of Education.
+Your Committee received comments on this measure from the Judiciary and Department of Public Safety.

-As affirmed by the record of votes of the members of your Committee on Education that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 318, H.D.
-1, and recommends that it pass Second Reading and be referred to your Committee on Finance in the form attached hereto as S.B.
+As affirmed by the record of votes of the members of your Committee on Judiciary & Hawaiian Affairs that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 513, S.D.
+1, H.D.
+1, as amended herein, and recommends that it be referred to your Committee on Finance in the form attached hereto as S.B.
 No. 513, S.D.
 1, H.D.
 2.

 Respectfully submitted on behalf of the members of the Committee on Judiciary & Hawaiian Affairs,